Bath Salts Addiction Treatment

 Are Bath Salts Addictive?

-Signs of bath salts addiction include:
+Signs of bath salt addiction include:

 • Insomnia: The individual may struggle to sleep for days or even weeks at a time.